(619) 448-7770

 Payment Escalator

-A payment escalator is a clause in the solar financing contract that allows the monthly payment to go up every year, usually at a rate of 2.9 percent or more.
+A payment escalator is a clause that allows the monthly payment to go up every year, usually at a rate of 2.9% or more.

 solar energy production guarantees icon